pc-wurm/sublime-drupal/README.md

 Script to setup a Sublime Text 2 editor for Drupal development (Mac & Linux)

-The installer include a set of plugins and configure the environment to speed up the Drupal Development process.
+<p>The installer include plugins and settings to configure the environment in order to speed up the Drupal Development process.</p>

 <h2>Plugins Included</h2>